The first Core Compliance/ IA Watch Conference is taking place this November 2nd, just a few short weeks away.

-It could be embarassing to come face to face with someone you’ve been meaning to connect with for months (or years), and you’re out of the most essential item: your business card!
+It could be embarrassing to come face to face with someone you’ve been meaning to connect with for months (or years), and you’re out of the most essential item: your business card!

 Breath mints are a favorite, especially after lunch.
-Some sponsor tables are sure to have treats, and keep an eye out for the CCLS table – we’ll have peppermints out for you!
+Some sponsor tables are sure to have treats, and keep an eye out for the Core Compliance table – we’ll have peppermints out for you!

 3 – Come prepared with knowledge of your own company’s current policies.